 “We created this scholarship to help the future leaders of Ferris,” Paternoster said.
 “Thanks to the gracious donation from the Scholarship Office, we were able to help two deserving students.”

 Normally, the legal paperwork needed for a scholarship to be approved is a long process, and the group began to think it would have to be awarded next year, she said.
-However, with the help of Yolonda Barnes, major gift officer for the College of Arts and Sciences, the process took less than a month.
+However, with the help of Yolonda Barnes, major gift officer for the College of Arts, Sciences and Education, the process took less than a month.

 “Everyone involved really wanted to help an incoming freshman as soon as possible.
 With the help of Yolonda, we flew through the process and were able to award the scholarships at Big Rapids High School’s senior awards ceremony,” Paternoster added.